decredcommunity/outreach/community-organizer-playbook.md

 ### Resources & Links

-In the event our standard templates are not aligned to your presentation topic, we’ve put together a list of Decred related content pieces written by a diverse range of publications to inspire some of your thinking:
+In the event our standard templates are not aligned to your presentation topic, we've put together a list of Decred related content pieces written by a diverse range of publications to inspire some of your thinking:

 * https://github.com/decredcommunity/pr/blob/release/foundational-messaging.md
 * https://github.com/maxbron08/Decred-Canon